rleathers/php-directory-list-and-editor/README.md

 php directory browser and editor
 ==============================

-simple php directory lister that included with a simple file editor for edit and change pages and other file like .phpand others on browser.
+simple php directory lister that included with a simple file editor for edit and change pages and other file like .php and others on browser.

 - Edit
 - list